KiSSEDBYFiR3/e-com-backend/README.md

 Built using [Conduit Framework](https://conduit.io).

-To successfuly build and run app you will need installed `Docker` on your machine.
+To successfuly build and run app you will need to install `Docker` on your machine.

 First you'll need to activate `Conduit CLI` by running `dart pub global activate conduit`